taranvohra/yjs-docs/ecosystem/editor-bindings/tiptap2.md

-# TipTap
+# Tiptap

-TipTap is a ProseMirror based editor that integrates Yjs as the collaborative editing solution.
+Tiptap is a ProseMirror based editor that integrates Yjs as the collaborative editing solution.
 It has a rich ecosystem of extensions and integrates well into web frameworks (React, Vue, ..).

 {% embed url="https://tiptap.dev" %}

-They have a great getting-started guide for collaborative editing with Yjs & TipTap:
+They have a great getting-started guide for collaborative editing with Yjs & Tiptap:

 {% embed url="https://tiptap.dev/guide/collaborative-editing" %}